akshay-yeole/Module-NodeJS/README.md

 ## Working with NPM

-- `npm init` is used to create a template which is used to run our application.
+- Use `npm init` to create a template for your application.
-- We need to pass a few data and press enter to complete it:
-  - `package name`: (any name you can give)
-  - `version`: no need
-  - `description`: no need
-  - `entry point`: file which you want (hello.js).
-Default is index.js.
-Once the file gets created, go to that file and replace index with hello.
-  - `test command`: no need
-  - `git repository`: no need
-  - `keywords`: no need
-  - `author`: no need
-  - `license`: (ISC)
+- Follow the prompts to complete the setup.

-- Now add the below command in the `scripts` section of `package.json` file:
+- Add the following command in the `scripts` section of `package.json`:

   ```json
   "start": "node hello.js"
   ```

-- Run the command below.
-It will display **Welcome to Hello World**:
+- Run:

   ```sh
   npm run start
   ```

+  It will display **Welcome to Hello World**.

 ## Modules in NodeJS

-Moduling is nothing but breaking our code into multiple chunks.
+Moduling involves breaking code into multiple chunks.

 ### Way 1

-Create a file `greet.js` and add the following code:
+Create `greet.js`:

 ```js
 function Greet() {